Kimbohlovette/Trivia/README.md

 Run `docker-compose up` to start all trivia application services (database service, api service and the web service).

-Web server will be the web app will be available on `localhost:3000` and the backend is available `localhost:8080`.
+The frontend will serve locally on port `3000` and the backend is available locally on port `8080`.

 ## Setting up each services individually without docker.